TayaPenskaya/Diploma/README.md

 # <a name="diploma">Diploma</a>

-## Detailed segmentation of a human image and generation of a new image.
+## Pose Guided Person Image Generation with Detailed Segmentation

 ## Table of contents
 - [Description](#description)